blog-url

 Should pregnant women really steer clear of eating certain fruits during pregnancy?
 But aren’t fruits supposed to be loaded with health benefits otherwise?
 Can eating some fruits really have a negative impact on your pregnancy?
 Let’s find out!

-Fruits, in general, supply various essential nutrients to the expecting mother as well as the little life growing inside her.
+Consuming fruits during pregnancy generally supplies various essential nutrients to the expecting mother as well as the little life growing inside her.
 That said, pregnant or not, you must always remember to wash the fruits thoroughly before consumption to eliminate soil, harmful bacteria, disease-causing organisms or pesticides from them.
-1

 Top 3 Fruits To Avoid During Pregnancy

-Now, let us take a quick look at some fruits that often top the list of fruits to avoid during pregnancy.
+Now, let us take a quick look at some fruits that often top the list of fruits to avoid in pregnancy.

 1. Pineapple